tasadar2/Bondage-College-Cheats/readme.md

 ## Usage

-Press the 'C' key to open/close the cheat menu.
+Press the 'C' key, or double-click the clock icon to open/close the cheat menu.

 ## Setup